FOSSEE/st-scripts/additional_features_of_ipython/script.rst

 {{{ Show the slide containing the outline slide }}}

-In this tutorial, we shall look at additional features of IPython that help us to retreive the commands that we type on the interpreter and then save them into a file and run it.
+In this tutorial, we shall look at additional features of IPython that help us to retrieve the commands that we type on the interpreter and then save them into a file and run it.

 Let us start ipython with pylab loaded, by typing